 The travel industry is waking up to the fact that solo travellers are a growing, important and potentially lucrative market and is slowly responding to their needs.
 More companies are offering appealing single occupancy rates or, better still, dedicated solo group tours or departures where there are no single supplements.

 Group tours are an attractive option for many solo travellers.
 You benefit from a tried and tested itinerary and ready-made travelling companions.
-If you are nervous about travelling alone, it can be an ideal way dipping your toe into the solo travel water, so to speak.
+If you are nervous about travelling alone, it can be an ideal introduction to solo travel.

 So what are group tour operators’ current approaches to the single supplement?
 This post takes a look at the major players out there, and their current policies as of 2019.
 However, as policies and offerings change, check individual websites for further information.

 Which companies are offering group tours?